 If that sentence made you panic, confused or mad, you've got company.
 The nationwide adoption of EMV chip cards and processing technology is not a small undertaking for anyone involved -- merchants and cardholders alike.

 "It's a significant change in a pattern of life that we've had for a long time with mag stripe cards," said Gregg Smith, North American sales manager for Cardtek, an international payment processing company.

 Fret no more.
-Whether you are a frazzled business owner or just an inquisitive consumer, CreditCards.com has outlined exactly last fall's EMV fraud liability shift means for all parties involved:
+Whether you are a frazzled business owner or just an inquisitive consumer, CreditCards.com has outlined exactly what October 2016's EMV fraud liability shift meant for all parties involved: